mcdemarco/the-new-kitchen-cookbook/pasta/miniKugel.md

 1. Preheat oven to 350° with convection.
 2. Grease a small loaf pan.
 3. If the noodles are particularly stuck, warm them up in hot water and drain again.
-Toss with the butter (instead of melting it).ndii
+Toss with the butter (instead of melting it).
 4. Mix other ingredients.
 Use a stand mixer with whisk attachment if you're using cream cheese or other thick ingredients.
 5. Bake 30 minutes, until lightly browned.
 Cover if necessary.